 A final word…

 Whether you suffer from chronic or episodic migraines, finding a combination of treatments that work for you can take some trial and error.
-Using an ice pack is an affordable and effortless way of improving migraine pain at home, but you may also want to try other approaches like keeping a migraine diary, avoiding triggers, and taking daily nutritional supplements to complement your natural regime.
+Using an ice pack is an affordable and effortless way of improving migraine pain at home, but you may also want to try other approaches like keeping a migraine diary, avoiding triggers, and adding targeted nutritional support by taking daily supplements to complement your natural regimen.

 The MigreLief collection of supplements was created by Akeso Health Sciences to help migraine sufferers of all ages.
 AKESO formulates world class dietary supplements that provide nutritional support for the most common health issues that concern people most, such as migraines, headaches, joint health, stress & anxiety, memory, sleeplessness, ADHD, and more.
 Changing lives is the reasons we wake up every day passionate about the special products we provide to our customers.
 Helping you to get well and stay well is our bottom line.